-Ever-mindful of the gender imbalance on The List, I decided it was high time for a feminist writer to teach me some shit.
+Ever-mindful of the gender imbalance on my reading list, I decided it was high time for a feminist writer to teach me some shit.
 My next selection was Mrs Dalloway by Virginia Woolf.

-The first edition of Mrs Dalloway was published in 1925 by Hogarth Press… which was (coincidentally, ha!) founded, owned and operated by Virginia Woolf and her husband.
-Fuck the haters, that’s one way to get published!
+The first edition of Mrs Dalloway was published in 1925 by Hogarth Press… which was founded, owned and operated by Virginia Woolf and her husband.
+That’s one way to get published, I suppose!

-Woolf was reportedly inspired by reading James Joyce’s Ulysses, though from what I heard she wasn’t really all that big a fan.
+Woolf was reportedly inspired by reading James Joyce’s Ulysses, though she wasn’t a fan of his notoriously unreadable tome.
 Writing Mrs Dalloway was really Woolf’s way of saying “Look, mate, here’s how you do it right!”.
-She certainly mirrors the format of Ulysses, with both books taking place over the course of a single day, but in this case it’s a day in the life of Clarissa Dalloway, an aging Pommy socialite.
+She mirrors the format of Ulysses, with both books taking place over the course of a single day, but in this case it’s a day in the life of Clarissa Dalloway, an aging Pommy socialite.

-Having read the two introductions (two! plus a foreword!), going in I knew I could safely assume that (1) Virginia Woolf was brilliant, (2) Virginia Woolf was bonkers, and (3) this was going to be a really heavy read.
+Having read the two introductions to Mrs Dalloway (two! plus a foreword!), going in I knew I could safely assume that (1) Virginia Woolf was brilliant, (2) Virginia Woolf was bonkers, and (3) this was going to be a really heavy read.